 NEW NAME, SAME US (AND MUCH MORE) !

 In July 2021 the funding for the California Inclusion and Behavior Consultation (CIBC) Network project moved to the California Department of Social Services (CDSS) as part of the Child Care Transition from the California Department of Education, Early Learning and Care Division (CDE/ELCD) to CDSS and additional funding was dedicated to expand the Network.
 As part of this transition and expansion, CIBC was renamed the California Infant and Early Childhood Mental Health Consultation (IECMHC) Network.
-Coming in 2022, the IECMHC Network will offer an expanded suite of infant and early childhood mental health consultation resources and services to a broader group of early learning and care programs and providers.
-Keep checking back with us for updates on these new services offered by the IECMHC Network!
+The IECMHC Network now offers an expanded suite of infant and early childhood mental health consultation resources services and services to all early learning and care programs and providers across California.

 ABOUT THE IECMHC NETWORK

 The California Infant and Early Childhood Mental Health Consultation (IECMHC) Network is a professional development project funded by the California Department of Social Services (CDSS), Child Care and Development Division, and is coordinated by WestEd.
 The IECMHC Network is designed to deliver consultation services, resources, and training activities for early learning and care center-based program staff, family child care providers, and family, friend and neighbor caregivers.
 IECMHC Network services are offered at no cost for early learning and care programs and home-based providers in California.